 - Woollen long johns, also known as union suits, are nothing new.
 You can find ads for them from as early as the 1890s.
-They are a great idea if you are wearing a long dress, skirt or slacks, but won’t do, worn with anything showing off legs.
+They are a great idea if you are wearing a long dress, skirt or slacks, but won’t do if worn with anything showing off legs.

 - Knit underwear, be it vintage or vintage-inspired, is a great alternative to long johns.
-There are vintage patterns on Etsy which you can purchase for as little as $4.
+There are vintage patterns on Etsy that you can purchase for as little as $4.

 - I found some of my warmest long underwear in an equestrian shop.

 - A base layer made of merino wool will also help you stay warm and not cause bulkiness to your clothes.